Oregon Rape and Sexual Assault Laws

 Defenses

-The offender was less than three years older than the victim at the time of the offense and lack of consent for the cirme was solely based upon age.
-(Applicable crimes for this defense include second and third degree rape, second degree sodomy, first, second, and third degree sexual abuse, contributing to the sexual delinquency of a minor, second degree unlawful sexual penetration, and sexual misconduct.)
+It's a valid defense that the defendant was less than three years older than the victim, and the lack of consent was based solely on the victim's age.
+(This defense applies to second- and third-degree rape, second-degree sodomy, first, second-and third-degree sexual abuse, contributing to the sexual delinquency of a minor, second-degree unlawful sexual penetration, and sexual misconduct.)

-For online sexual corruption of child, it is a defense if the offender was less than three years older than the child's believed age.
-It is not a defense that the person with whom the offender was communicating was actually a law enforcement officer or person working at law enforcement's direction who was over 16 years of age.
+For online sexual corruption of a child, it is a defense if the offender was less than three years older than the child's believed age.
+It is not a defense that the person with whom the offender was communicating was a law enforcement officer or person working at law enforcement's direction who was over 16.

-Ignorance or mistake of the victim's age is not a defense for third degree rape or sexual misconduct in cases involving a child under 16 years of age.
+Ignorance or mistake of the victim's age is not a defense for third-degree rape or sexual misconduct in cases involving a child under 16.

-Ignorance or mistake of the victim's age is a defense when criminality depends upon the child being under an age other than 16.
+Ignorance or mistake of the victim's age is a defense when guilt depends on the child being 17.

-There is no unlawful sexual penetration if it is part of a medical treatment or diagnostic procedure or done by a peace or corrections officer, or by medical personnel at the request of the officer, to search for weapons, contrabad, or criminal evidence.
+There is no unlawful sexual penetration if it is part of a medical or diagnostic procedure or done by a corrections officer to search for weapons, contraband, or evidence.

-Lack of supervisory authority is a defense to custodial sexual misconduct if the person is on probation, parole, post-prison supervision, or other form of conditional or supervised release.
+Lack of supervisory authority is a defense to custodial sexual misconduct if the person is no longer an inmate at a correction facility.

 Oregon Rape and Sexual Assault Laws: Related Resources

-If you have questions regarding rape, sexual assault, or a sexual offense crime and need help, you can visit Findlaw's sections on Rape, Sexual Assault Overview, and Sex Offenders and Sexual Offenses: Overview for more information on these topics.
+If you have questions about rape, sexual assault, or a sexual offense crime, visit Findlaw's sections on Rape, Sexual Assault Overview, and Sex Offenders and Sexual Offenses: Overview for more information.

 Was this helpful?